mobilelabclass/mobile-lab-swiftui-cookbook/README.md

 ## Adding New Components

-1. Create a SwiftUI View and add include the file in the **Recipes** folder.
+1. Create a SwiftUI View and include the file in the **Recipes** folder.
 2. Update **Recipe.swift** to include new recipe and associated data.